nicholasmentzer/projectportfolio/README.md

 Hi :D

-This is the repository that holds aaaaaall of my code for my project portfolio that you probably just came from!
+This is the repository that holds all of my code for my project portfolio that you probably just came from!